dynatrace-ace-services/plugin-system_commands/windows/Readme.md

      python C:\ProgramData\dynatrace\oneagent\scripts\scriptwindows.py

 Apply the config with the appropriate configuration for "pattern" and "message":
+In this example, the result is splited by *demo_value*.

 	{
 	"metricname" : "demo2 status on message ",